 - Protecting Patients against Phishing Attacks using AI-enabled AgentsGang Wang, University of Illinois at Urbana-Champaign.
 Roopa Foulger, OSF.
 This project will design, prototype, evaluate, and potentially deploy an AI-enabled voice agent to assist patients (especially older adults) to better recognize phishing messages and reduce cybersecurity risks during patient outreach and communications.

 - Creating a Framework for Large Language Models for Caregiver Support in DementiaIpsit Vahia, Rachel Sava, McLean Hospital.
 Joseph Chung, Rippl.
-This project seeks to identify the specific domains of caregiver support that may be best served by AI over geriatric care managers, and to develop an ethical framework for the interaction between caregivers and large language models.
+The CAREALL pilot project explored the use of large language models (LLMs) to support caregivers of individuals with dementia.

 - Application of Sentiment Analysis and Generative Language Algorithms to Kinto, a Support Service for Family Caregivers of Persons Living with ADRDJoseph Chung, Kinto.
-This project will apply sentiment analysis and large language models to text data from a variety of sources including messaging between coaches and caregivers as well as peer-to-peer support groups.
+The Kinto pilot project explored how AI technologies—specifically sentiment analysis and generative language models—could enhance support for family caregivers of individuals living with Alzheimer’s and related dementias (ADRD).

 MassAITC Webinars on Generative AI